MicrosoftDocs/azure-docs/articles/active-directory/develop/sample-v2-code.md

 ## Web APIs

 The following sample shows how to protect a web API with the Microsoft identity platform endpoint.
-This API is exercised by a WPF application, but it can be called by any application.
+This API is exercised by a WPF application, but any application can call it.
 The web API also calls Microsoft Graph.

 | Platform | Sample |
 | -------- | ------------------- |